The History of Easter with Study ResourcesMarch 21, 2018

 - Easter Lilies – Aside from being a beautiful flower, the Easter Lily is said to have emerged from the Ancient Roman goddess Flora who (it was believed) made all flowers bloom.
 In 1882, however, Easter Lilies were brought to the United States where the served as a reminder of Christ’s purity.

 - Lambs – Lambs are probably the most innocent (meaning, no pagan ties) symbols of Easter.
 Baby lambs are born in the springtime, so they make for a perfect spring symbol.
 In addition, Christians favored the lamb symbol, likely because the lamb is put in a positive light in the Bible.
-Today, lambs represent purity and a renewal.
+Today, lambs represent purity and renewal.

 Homeschool Easter Activities